-CHOWAN UNIVERSITY is the second oldest of North Carolina's seven Baptist universities.
+Chowan University is the second oldest of North Carolina's seven Baptist universities.
 It opened in 1848 as Chowan Baptist Female Institute, a four-year college for women.
 It was renamed Chowan College in 1910, admitted male students in 1931, and became a two-year institution in 1937.
 In 1992, the college returned to four-year status when it admitted a junior class.
 In 2005, the Board of Trustees voted unanimously to move Chowan to university status.

 The university continues to expand its academic program and to recruit well qualified faculty.
 At the same time, it continues to appreciate its identity as a small, church-related institution whose people know each other.
 The university attempts to provide an environment that is comfortable and conducive to intellectual, social, and spiritual growth.

 The administration and faculty believe in and insist upon intellectual freedom, while continuing the commitment to Christian principles.
-Chowan University does not discriminate on the basis of gender, race, color, age, creed, national origin, or handicap in its policies concerning employment, admission, housing, scholarships, and grantsin aid, and public functions.
+Chowan University does not discriminate on the basis of gender, race, color, age, creed, national origin, or handicap in its policies concerning employment, admission, housing, scholarships, and grants- in aid, and public functions.

-ACCREDITATION: (Chowan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097: Telephone 404.679.4501) to award Bachelor and Master's degrees.
+Accreditation: Chowan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097: Telephone (404)679-4501) to award bachelor's and master's degrees.

-FOUNDED: 1848, as Chowan Baptist Female Institute, renamed Chowan College in 1910.
+Founded: 1848, as Chowan Baptist Female Institute, renamed Chowan College in 1910.